What is Active Travel?

 Why do we need an Active Travel Strategy?

 Like many areas, the Forest of Dean is heavily car-dependent.
-In 2021, almost half (49%) of journeys under five miles in towns and cities were made by car—even though many of them could be walked, wheeled, or cycled.
+In 2021, nearly half (49%) of journeys under five miles in towns and cities were made by car, even though many could be walked, wheeled, or cycled.
+We know that many people want to choose Active Travel, but they face challenges such as busy roads, limited safe crossings, poorly maintained cycle routes, and a lack of connected footpaths and wheeling-friendly spaces.

 Recognising the challenges of the Forest of Dean